John-Kingham/birds-beasts-fishes/README.md

 The main structural elements of the user interface are:

-- Game title
+- Game Title
-- Main menu
+- Main Menu
 - Instructions
-- Game Loop/Screen (which consists of multiple sub-elements)
+- Game Screen (which consists of multiple sub-elements)
 - Win Message
 - Exit Message